-When it comes down to it, this is another purely semantic question much like the one we dealt with in another article comparing the terms “surface tension” and “surface energy.”
-Surface free energy is free energy in a particular space - the surfaces of materials.
-Free energy, in its most thermodynamically pure sense, refers to the energy that is available to do work, cause action, make something happen.
-Surface free energy is concerned with the energy available to do work at the surface of materials.
+When it comes down to it, this is another purely semantic question, much like the one we dealt with in another article comparing the terms “surface tension” and “surface energy.”
+Surface-free energy is free energy in a particular space - the surfaces of materials.
+Free energy, in its most thermodynamically pure sense, refers to the energy that is available to do work, cause action, and make something happen.
+Surface-free energy is concerned with the energy available to do work at the surface of materials.

 Controlling surfaces in manufacturing means controlling the surface energy of the materials being used.

 Rethink your adhesion manufacturing processes with Surface Intelligence.

 Surfaces are made up of molecules that interact chemically with each other as well as the molecules that make up the surfaces of other materials they come in contact with.
 To change surface energy, it must be understood that those molecules can be removed, replaced, or otherwise manipulated through cleaning and treatment to create a different level of surface energy and get the desired result.
 To control surface energy, it must be measured throughout the process of changing the chemistry of the surface to determine when it changes and how much.
 That way, the precise amount of necessary surface energy can be attained at the proper time in the adhesion or cleaning process.

 To understand how molecules do the work of creating strong bonds and chemically clean surfaces, we need to understand the attractive forces that pull them together and make up the total surface-free energy available.